 Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

-A car accident is a traumatic experience no matter how it happens, but it’s especially traumatic when you’re on foot and a vehicle comes crashing into you.
+A car accident is a traumatic experience, no matter how it happens.
+Still, it’s especially overwhelming when you’re on foot.
+A vehicle crashes into you, so immediately filing an accurate accident report is essential for protecting your rights and documenting what happened.
 Luckily, in Georgia, pedestrians using the crosswalk have legal rights and protections.
-If a driver hit you in a crosswalk, it’s essential to understand your rights and what to do once the dust has settled.
+If a driver hits you in a crosswalk, you must understand your rights and what steps to take after a pedestrian accident in a crosswalk to protect your health, finances, and future.

 What to Do After a Pedestrian Accident in a Crosswalk